tekktrik/CircuitPythonukah/README.md

   while using one hand to hold the LED and PCB, and the other to use the soldering iron, which would allow me to remelt the solder and use my hand to finely position the LED.
 * The USB C receptacle was a byproduct of not wanting multiple USB receptacle types between the microcontroller and the PCB.
-I found that I could do a similar trick to the LED and solder one pad to "lock" it, and then use one hand to apply pressure to it while remelting the solder with the other.
+I found that I could do a similar trick as the LED and solder one pad to "lock" it, and then use one hand to apply pressure to it while remelting the solder with the other.
 Then I just applied solder across the pads, using some solder wick to get all the extra.